akuklev/akuklev/what-are-types.md

 I work at [HoTT and Dependent Types Group](https://research.jetbrains.org/groups/group-for-dependent-types-and-hott) at [JetBrains Research](https://research.jetbrains.org/).
 We study a particular kind of type systems and their applications in programming languages and pure mathematics.
-This article is an attempt to explain our field to an interested programmer, who has some experience with a class-based programming language (like Java or C#) and has seen some functional programming elements (perhaps in a language like Clojure, Scala, or F#).
+This article is an attempt to explain our field to an interested programmer, who has some experience with a class-based programming language (like Java or C#) and who has seen some functional programming elements (perhaps in a language like Clojure, Scala, or F#).

 § What are types and why do they matter?
 ----------------------------------------